BryantWelch/Spreadsheet-Wrangler/README.md

 - Support for multiple spreadsheet formats (.xlsx, .xls, .csv)
 - Maintain headers from the first spreadsheet (optional)
 - Save combined spreadsheets to a user-selected destination

+### SKU List Processing
+- Match TCGplayer IDs from combined spreadsheets with TIDs in a SKU list CSV file
+- Create GSxx spreadsheets with matched data from the SKU list
+- Generate barcodes based on SKU and price information
+- Extract specific fields like SKU, Card Name, Condition, Cost, and Price

 ### Advanced Spreadsheet Options
 - **No Headers**: Exclude headers when combining spreadsheets